peterzieba/5Vpld/linux-workflow/README.md

 This allows you to avoid the WinCUPL IDE and use your favorite IDE/Text editor instead to develop .PLD files.

+If you are not already familiar with Wine, you might want to consider using the [windows workflow](../windows-workflow/) as it might be easier to get started.

-Installing WinCUPL is nonetheless a requirement to get the compiler, but you'll never have to open WinCUPL itself.
+Installing WinCUPL is required to get the compiler, but you'll never have to open WinCUPL itself.
 Installing it provides:
 * The CUPL.EXE compiler
 * The Atmel.dl device library (which CUPL.EXE uses)
-* The fitters for the ATF150x CPLD parts (though this utility will refuse to work with the ones provided by Atmel WinCUPL -- please replace them with the newer ones from the Atmel Prochip package)
+* The fitters for the ATF150x CPLD parts (though this script/workflow will refuse to work with the ones provided by Atmel WinCUPL -- please replace them with the newer ones from the Atmel Prochip package)

 This script isn't anything too sophisticated.
 It merely checks for a bunch of common but esoteric gotchas and provides a working example on how to go from a .PLD to a .JED